Talk to a Motorcycle Accident Lawyer if You're Injured.

 Motorcycle accidents happen infrequently.
 For example, millions of car accidents nationwide occur annually vs. only a few hundred thousand motorcycle accidents.
 Although fewer accidents are associated with motorcycles, riders are 26 times more likely to die in an accident than passengers in a car accident.
 Moreover, injury rates are five times higher.
-So it pays to have a good motorcycle accident lawyer from a reputable personal injury law firm on hand.
+So it pays to have a good motorcycle accident lawyer near you from a reputable personal injury law firm.

 Here are a few other insights: